cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

   Fortunately, in this lab we are working only with unstripped binaries.)

-- It can be discovered through research (though we didn't cover it in class) that there are `gcc`-specific features that allows us to print off the contents of the `ebp` register.
+- It can be discovered through research (though we didn't cover it in class) that there are GCC-specific features that allows us to print off the contents of the `ebp` register.

   The following code will do so: